Are You A Link Whore?

-Today (November 17, 2010) I received the below email.
-I have not made any changes to it other than the x’s to spare its author from public embarrassment
+Today I received the below email.
+I have not made any changes to it other than the X’s to spare its author from public embarrassment

-In years past, I’ve received RFPs from companies that ought to know better that wanted to know how much I’d charge to get their site 500 one-way Pagerank 2 or better links.
+In years past, I’ve received RFPs from agencies (who ought to know better) who wanted to know how much I’d charge to get their site 500 one-way Pagerank 2 or better links.
 Another wanted to know how long it would take me to seed 1,000 blogs with a link to their site in the blog comment field.
 And another wanted to know how many links I could buy for their site on a budget of $25,000.

 There are many ways you can be a link whore.
 You might not even know you are one.
 Here are a few example of link whore behavior

 - You have multiple social bookmark accounts you never use except when you are posting client’s URLs.